 Keep all quality control charts current.
 Email or fax the data to the Field Engineer and DME, weekly.
 Show both individual test results and moving average values.
-As a minimum, plot the single test values and the 4-test moving average values for gradation of combined aggregates, in-place CTB moisture and dry density, and compressive strength (requires a separate graph for PWL, but no moving average plot).
+As a minimum on approved control charts, plot the single test values and the 4-test moving average values for gradation of combined aggregates, in-place CTB moisture and dry density, and compressive strength (requires a separate graph for PWL, but no moving average plot).